jwedrowycz/ticket-app/README.md

   - ticket comments
 - Notifications about states of tickets and new tickets
 - Ticket's status and priority filters
+- Adding users
+- Users have to change password on first login

 ## TODO